-How to Make Natural DIY Cleaning Wipes
+How to Make Disinfectant Wipes

 Recycling and Reusing Cleaning Wipes

-Believe it or not, it’s easier to make natural DIY cleaning wipes than you might have thought.
+Believe it or not, it’s easier to make disinfectant wipes than you might have thought.
 You probably even have the things you need on hand.
 The first thing you need is the material you’ll use for your wipes.
 Old cotton shirts can be torn into cloth-size pieces or you can purchase thin kitchen towels and cut them in half.
 One of the best parts about these wipes is that they can be washed and reused time and time again.
 Saving money, and the Earth!

 Like this natural cleaning post?
 Check out these others as well:

 - How to Get Stains Out Of Carpet Naturally

 - How to make your own DIY laundry detergent tabs